 EGUS affects roughly 40% of leisure horses, 60% of competition horses and up to 90% of racehorses.

 Dengie said it was “impressive” that 83% of respondents knew different types of ulcers affect the different regions of the stomach; the glandular and squamous areas.

 An alarmingly high proportion of competition horses are being diagnosed with stress-related gastric ulcers, but what are the facts?

-An unexplained loss of performance may be due to the horse suffering from gastric ulcers, warns H&H
+An unexplained loss of performance may be due to the horse suffering from gastric ulcers, but what is the latest